 2. Review tax law changes

-For 2020 tax returns (filed in 2021), you can deduct charitable cash contributions up to $300, even if you take the standard deduction.
-This deduction is per household.
-So, if you file as married (separately or jointly), the total amount you and your spouse can deduct is still limited to $300 total.
+For 2021 tax returns (filed in 2022), you can deduct charitable cash contributions up to $300, even if you take the standard deduction.
+For married couples filing jointly, the maximum deduction is $600.

-If you were eligible for an Economic Impact Payment (EIP) but did not receive one, or your payment was not for the correct amount, you may be able to claim this refundable tax credit.
+If you were eligible for the third Economic Impact Payment (EIP) but did not receive it, or your payment was not for the correct amount, you may be able to claim this refundable tax credit.

-For tax year 2020 and going forward, the IRS is reinstating the use of Form 1099-NEC to report any compensation paid to non-employees by a company.
+For tax year 2020 and going forward, the IRS has reinstated the use of Form 1099-NEC to report any compensation paid to non-employees by a company.
 Gig workers, contractors, and other non-employees will no longer use Form 1099-MISC to report self-employment income.

 3. Prepare for unique situations